Object-oriented Neural Programming (OONP) for Document Understanding: Experiments

 \subsubsection{Results \& discussion}

 We use 4,250 cases for training, 750 for validation an held-out 750 for test.
 We consider the following four metrics in comparing the performance of different models: which measures the accuracy of the model in making discrete decisions as well as generating the final ontology.
-We empirically examined several \OONP implementations and compared them with a Bi-LSTM baseline, with results given in { Table~\ref{tab:resultsx}}.
+We empirically examined several \OONP implementations and compared them with two baselines, Bi-LSTM and EntityNLM \cite{ji2017entitynlm}, with results given in { Table~\ref{tab:resultsx}}.

-The Bi-LSTM is essentially a simple version of \OONP without a structured \carryon and designed operations (sophisticated matching function in \newassign).
-Basically it consists of a Bi-LSTM \inline encoder and a two-layer MLP on top of that acting as a simple \pn for prediction actions.
+The Bi-LSTM and EntityNLM are essentially a simple version of \OONP without a structured \carryon and designed operations (sophisticated matching function in \newassign).
+Basically the Bi-LSTM baseline consists of a Bi-LSTM \inline encoder and a two-layer MLP on top of that acting as a simple \pn for prediction actions.
 Since this baseline does not has an explicit object representation, it does not support category type of prediction.
-We hence only train this baseline model to perform \newassign actions, and evaluate with the Assignment Accuracy (first metric) and a modified version of Ontology Accuracy (third and fourth metric) that counts only the properties that can be predicted by Bi-LSTM, hence in favor of Bi-LSTM.
-We consider three \OONP variants: \begin{itemize} \item \OONP(neural): simple version of \OONP with only distributed representation in \Reader in determining all actions; \item \OONP(structured): \OONP that considers the matching between two structured objects in \newassign actions, with symbolic prior encoded in \sm and other features for \pnx; \item \OONP(RL): another version of \OONP(structured) that uses RL to determine the time for predicting the category properties, while \OONP(neural) and \OONP(neural) use a rule-based approach to determine the time. \end{itemize}
+We hence only train this baseline model to perform \newassign actions, and evaluate with the Assignment Accuracy (first metric) and a modified version of Ontology Accuracy (third and fourth metric) that counts only the properties that can be predicted, hence in favor of Bi-LSTM.
+As for EntityNLM, as another strong baseline, it can model an arbitrary number of entities in context while generating each entity mention at an arbitrary length and perform well in coreference resolution, and entity prediction~\cite{ji2017entitynlm}.
+Adapted to this scenario, it is re-implemented to predict object index and properties of object with a minor change that name prediction task is replaced by the identical third-party algorithm for fairness.
+We consider three \OONP variants: